Sanju-1114/snake-game/README.md

 - Play and enjoy the game.

+## Features that you can add in this
+- Create the controls which can work with A S W D  in place of Arrow keys.
+- You can change the board with your choice which looks good to you.

 ## Program Structure
 The Snake game is part of the GameHub project, and its files are organized as follows in a hierarchical structure: